QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 - The new mappings must ensure that the resulting remapped jar can be verified and executed.
 - The new mapping set should be as resilient to changes in the original mapping set and corresponding classes as possible.

-In oder to achieve this, the following operations are performed on the original mapping set:
+In order to achieve this, the following operations are performed on the original mapping set:
 - Convert all class/method/field names into their corresponding "raw" name.
 - Ensure methods that are required to have the same name do so.
 - Hash all raw names using the same algorithm.